 The Physical design will be the topology you will be using.
 Will you be using Ethernet, fiber, ISDN, etc. Will you we using a star or linear design?
 This deals with the physical cabling, switches, routers, etc that you will need for implementing your logical design.

-Dig deeper on Network Administration
+Dig Deeper on Network Infrastructure